 Less attention is better

 It is often beneficial to allow privacy during the breeding season.
-Opening of the enclosure and hide box should be reserved daily inspection, cleaning and feeding only.
+Opening of the enclosure and hide box should be reserved for daily inspection, cleaning and feeding only.

 Get the incubator ready